 Department of Philosophy

-As part of the university’s response to COVID-19, normal operations in the Philosophy Department have moved to alternative formats.
-Instruction and office hours have moved online, and the Philosophy Department main office will be closed until further notice.
-However, all faculty & staff can still be contacted during this period: e-mails are frequently checked each day and responded to regularly, as are voicemails to the department main office line (562–985–4331).
+With the university’s response to COVID-19 in the city of Long Beach, departmental operations have moved to alternative formats.
+The main departmental office is closed until further notice, and instruction and office hours have moved online.
+However, all faculty & staff can still be contacted during this period; e-mails are frequently checked each day and responded to regularly, as are voicemails to the department main office.
 Students should not hesitate to contact faculty & staff for remote office hours, questions about courses, or administrative matters.

 Our department offers opportunities for both undergraduate and graduate study in philosophy.
 Students can study towards the Philosophy Minor, the Philosophy Major (BA), or a Master’s Degree (MA).
 The Master’s program in particular is named as being among the best in the country by The Philosophical Gourmet Report.
 Undergraduate students can also take advantage of our Departmental Honors Program and our Pre-Law Emphasis.
 Areas of specialization include:

 - Philosophy of Science